Spring Allergies: How to Prepare for a High Allergy Season

 For an official allergy diagnosis, consult your allergist for a diagnostic skin test.
 This will give you more information about your sensitivities and how to prevent the onset of future symptoms.

 The best way to take care of your overall health and fend off pesky allergy symptoms is to take a holistic approach.
-Make sure you’re getting adequate sleep, staying hydrated, and not pushing your limits.
+Make sure you’re getting adequate sleep, staying hydrated, and not overdoing it on stress.
+Beyond that, there are a few more effective ways to prepare for spring allergy season.

 If you take allergy medication, make sure you know when spring allergy season starts in your area.
 You’ll want to begin doses a few weeks before pollen hits its peak.
 This will help your body prepare and likely reduce overall symptoms.